EntityGraphQL/EntityGraphQL/README.md

 This sets up 1 end point:
 - `POST` at `/graphql` where the body of the post is a GraphQL query
 - You can authorize that route how you would any ASP.NET route.
 See Authorization below for details on having parts of the schema requiring Authorization/Claims

+_Note - As of version 1.1+ the EntityGraphQL.AspNet extension helper uses System.Text.Json.
+Previous versions used JSON.NET._

 ## 3. Build awesome applications